epfl-ada/ada-2023-project-abracadabra2023/README.md

 - How can we select the clichés of a given topic without being too much biased?
 - Do clichés influence our searching process when we know our goal?
 <!-- TODO: reformulate this 3rd question -->
 - Can clichés help us determine if some articles are badly written, that is if they need more hyperlinks?
+#### P3:
+- Check our website to know more about the influence of clichés ! ;)

 ## Methods: